If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 You should check installed windbreaks over the course of their use.
 The check can be done during scheduled apiary visits.
 Their attachment to supporting structures and the integrity of the material used to make the windbreak should be checked.
-If needed, replacement and repair work are done after such an inspection.
+If needed, replacement and repair work is done after such an inspection.

 DIY Beehive Windbreaks for Winter

-If you have an interested in making your own beehive windbreak, then you may do so using commonly available materials.
+If you have an interest in making your own beehive windbreak, then you may do so using commonly available materials.
 You may opt to install the windbreaks for winter only and remove it during spring and the other warm seasons.
 Popular DIY windbreaks include:

 A Modified Snow Fence